malefficient/00_Meta/00_meta_plugins/Admonition.md

+# Admonition
-This is what lets you use those nice callouts that are (almost) univserally seen today amongst obsidian vaults.
+[[Admonition]] is what lets you use those nice callouts that are (almost) univserally seen today amongst obsidian vaults.

 ## Admonition Examples
 ```